-So with the reindeer herd now back open for business and my birthday as the excuse, we took the three hour drive up to the Cairngorms to meet them.
-Leaving after work on Friday, we headed up to Newtownmore where we had our hotel booked for the weekend giving us a welcome night's sleep and a cooked breakfast the next day before our Saturday reindeer adventures began.
+So with the Cairngorm Reindeer herd now back open for business and my birthday as the excuse, we took the three hour drive up to the Cairngorm National Park to meet them.
+Leaving after work on Friday, we headed up to Newtownmore where we had our hotel booked for the weekend giving us a welcome night’s sleep and a cooked breakfast the next day before our Saturday reindeer adventures began.

 Arriving early, we had plenty of time to appreciate the views before others from the reindeer party joined us.
 Despite being mid February, there was very little snow around in the Cairngorms due to a very unseasonable mild spell.
 But, while the temperature may have be unusually high, the wind was still icy cold and so we made sure we were wrapped up against the chill with plenty of layers.

 Soon after we had set off I realised that despite my toing and froing over clothing in the car park I had still made the wrong choice of footwear.
 Having anticipate an uphill rocky climb I had opted for my hiking shoes over wellies but today the reindeer herd were hiding in a valley area which meant walking over boggy moorland and it turned out my shoes were definitely not as waterproof and they should be!
 Undeterred, if momentarily grumpy at the slightly soggy feet, we hiked over the tussocks with our reindeer guides at a nice slow pace, stopping occasionally for some background info on the herd and the animals in the wild.

 As we came over a final hill to see the reindeer in the valley, I must admit I did make an excited squeak and I know Andrew was certainly beaming too as much as he tries to maintain he’s not that into animals.